icerpc/icerpc-docs/pages/icerpc-core/invocation/outgoing-request.md

 communicate with each other.

 You can also use these features to communicate with the invocation pipeline.
-For example, you can set the feature [ICompressFeature][compress-feature] to ask the Compress interceptor (if installed) to compress the payload of your
+For example, you can set the feature [ICompressFeature][compress-feature] to ask the compressor interceptor (if installed) to compress the payload of your
 request:

 ```csharp